juliennecodes/shop/Error Log.md

     at removeItem (/Users/julienne/Documents/Coding/zReact-Apps/shop/src/server/server-helper-functions.js:72:12)
     at /Users
 -to solve this, I added a condition that it will only return the result of the reduce method if the array is not empty, otherwise, return 0

+#I've been using h1s for headings.
+I forgot to treat the components as just a part of one page.
+I have been treating them like they are a separate page of their own, hence, their own heading at the level of h1.
+I ended up having multiple h1s for one page.
+- Don't forget that even though they have a dedicated page, they are still part of a bigger page.
+Their headings will be lower in level.